lwturpin/Closet/README.md

 * Designer - Link to a designer's home page; applied to an 'a href' tag.
 * Closet - Link to the personal closet home page; applied to an 'a href' tag.
 * Home - Link to the Digital Closet home page; applied to an 'a href' tag.
-* Stylesheet - LINK tag to the CSS stylesheet